robdevops/finbot/README.md

 ## Interactive bot
 Currently supporting Slack and Telegram, the interactive bot adds:
 * Stock lookup (financials and company profile)
-* Group configurable watch list
+* Group maintainable watch list
-* Listing portfolios and current holdings
+* Listing of portfolios and their current holdings
-* Running certain reports which are normally scheduled (see above), on demand.
+* Running the stock reports on command

-The bot backend `interactive.py` needs a frontend https server on a valid domain name with a valid x509 certifcate.
+The backend `bot.py` needs a frontend https server on a valid domain name with a valid x509 certifcate.
 It defaults to listening on http://127.0.0.1:5000/, which can be changed by setting `ip` and `port` in the .env file.

 Example frontend https server config (nginx):